wolfbrthr/EraWithOracle/patching_oracle/patching_oracle.rst

    .. figure:: images/18.png

 #.
 Once the patching operation has completed, you can easily validate the VM is running with the patched software outside of Era.
-SSH into your *Initials*\ **_oracle_prod** VM with the following credentials:
+SSH into your *UserXX*\ **_oracle_prod** VM with the following credentials:

    - **User Name** - oracle
    - **Password** - Nutanix/4u